rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 > How do you plan to address the challenge of model generalization across different geographical regions, especially those with varying environmental conditions and brick kiln structures?

-We have looked at [[Guttikunda et al., 2013](https://link.springer.com/article/10.1007/s11869-013-0213-z), [UrbanEmissions.info](https://www.brookings.edu/wp-content/uploads/2016/10/guttikunda-iaqi-pps-and-bricks.pdf)] and found following 6 types of major brick kiln technologies in India: 1) Fixed Chimney Bull's Trench Kilns (FCBK); 2) Zigzag Kilns; 3) Clamps; and 4) Hoffman Kilns; 5) VSBK (Vertical Shaft Brick Kilns); and 6) Induced draught kilns.
+We have looked at [[Guttikunda et al., 2013](https://link.springer.com/article/10.1007/s11869-013-0213-z), [UrbanEmissions.info](https://www.brookings.edu/wp-content/uploads/2016/10/guttikunda-iaqi-pps-and-bricks.pdf)] and found following 6 types of major brick kiln technologies in India: 1) Fixed Chimney Bull's Trench Kilns (FCBK); 2) Zigzag Kilns; 3) Clamps; and 4) Hoffmann Kilns; 5) VSBK (Vertical Shaft Brick Kilns); and 6) Induced draught kilns.
 For now, we have segregated the brick kilns based on the two most common brick kiln types in India: Zigzag and FCBK (Fixed Chimney Bull's Trench Kiln).
 We found that **71% of the brick kilns are Zigzag **kilns and **the **rest**** are FCBK****.
 We will add samples from other kiln types in the future to improve the generalization of the model.

 > What strategies do you recommend for the ongoing monitoring and upkeep of the brick kiln detection system, given the ever-changing landscape of the brick manufacturing sector?